 Fourth, use social media—as well as members of the Program Committee—to find people.
 H-SHEAR and Twitter (#SHEAR2016) have proven to be effective ways of bringing people together.
 It can sometimes be harder to find commentators who might be appropriate, so don’t hesitate to contact the Program Committee, whose members represent a variety of subfields, to ask for suggestions.

 Finally, display diversity in your selection of personnel.
-It is no longer acceptable to submit a panel that’s all-male and all-white, but these are not the only forms of diversity we look for.
 The best panels have a mix of presenters—by gender, graduate students and professors of different ranks, racial diversity, people from a range of universities, non-academic presenters, people who haven’t appeared on a SHEAR program before or in a while, people who don’t all live within the city limits of one university town.

 Good luck!
 We’re looking forward to seeing your panel proposal next year.